nthieberger/language-data-node-tools/ontology.md

 ## Property: interpreter

-The participant translates in real-time or explains the discourse recorded in the resource.
+The interpreter translates in real-time or explains the discourse recorded in the resource.

 ### Values expected to be one of these types: